Sparse Object-level Supervision for Instance Segmentation with Pixel Embeddings: Methods

-While Eq.~\ref{eq:object_loss_dice} employs the Dice loss, our approach is not limited to Dice and can be used with any differentiable loss function at the single instance level.
-As an example, we explored the adversarial approach and trained a discriminator to distinguish the object masks coming from our differentiable instance selection method or from the groundtruth.
-More details can be found in the Supplementary, the results are shown in Table~\ref{tab:ovules}.
+While Eq.~\ref{eq:object_loss_dice} employs the Dice loss, our approach is not limited to Dice and can be used with any differentiable loss function at the single instance level, e.g. binary cross-entropy.
+Additionally, we explored the adversarial approach and trained a discriminator to distinguish the object masks coming from our differentiable instance selection method or from the groundtruth.
+More details can be found in Appendix A.1, the results are shown in Table~\ref{tab:ovules}.